bdfpplinsinga/child/README.md

 # parent

-This is a not a child but a parent theme
+This is a Parent themes